Final Project

 - Whether an increase in performance of the application is worth an increase in energy/power, cost, compute time, etc. For applications such as machine learning, the answer might be different for the configuration used to train the model vs. the configuration used to run the model.

 Part of effective experiment design is choosing what aspects of the setup to change (independent variables) and what aspects to keep constant (control variable).
 A well-written hypothesis will align with an experimental design that has enough control variables to truly test the effect of the independent variable.
-If you write a hypothesis that tests the effects of dynamic ILP and static ILP and DLP, for example, that might be a sign to split your hypotheses up into multiple pieces.
+If you write a hypothesis that tests the effects of dynamic ILP and static ILP and DLP, that might be a sign to split your hypotheses up into multiple pieces.
 Also consider the complications of testing your hypotheses: if you want to compare how your application performs when compiled to different ISAs, how can you be confident that the specific compiler is actually capable of making the optimizations that your application needs?
 Again, please stop by office hours if you want to talk more about hypothesis design.

 In addition, working with open source projects can be a bit of a pain sometimes, and just getting stuff up and running can be tricky.
 Please enumerate the steps it takes to get your project up and running here so that we can empathize with any potential struggle you may endure!